evilsocket/ergo/README.md

 This will show the [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) decomposition of the dataset, saving (and optionally showing) the explained variance vs the number of principal component vectors used and the 2D projection of the dataset (colored by labels).

-Specifying:
+A full exploratory analysis can be performed using the `--all` flag:

     ergo explore example --dataset some/path/data.csv --all

-The full exploratory analysis is performed.

 #### Encoding (optional)